anlopezg/TFG_app/README.md

 mysqladmin -u root create paprojecttest -p

 mysql -u root -p
-    CREATE USER 'pa'@'localhost' IDENTIFIED BY 'pa';
+    CREATE USER 'tfg'@'localhost' IDENTIFIED BY 'tfg';
-    GRANT ALL PRIVILEGES ON paproject.* to 'pa'@'localhost' WITH GRANT OPTION;
+    GRANT ALL PRIVILEGES ON tfg.* to 'tfg'@'localhost' WITH GRANT OPTION;
-    GRANT ALL PRIVILEGES ON paprojecttest.* to 'pa'@'localhost' WITH GRANT OPTION;
+    GRANT ALL PRIVILEGES ON tfgtest.* to 'tfg'@'localhost' WITH GRANT OPTION;
     exit
 ```